UofT-DSI/onboarding/onboarding_documents/participant_guidelines.md

 ## Slack

 This will be the main communication channel you will use to ask the Instructional Team questions.
 The DSI team will set up several Slack channels to support the delivery of the learning modules.
-Each cohort will have a main cohort channel used for the delivery of instructional content (example: #cohort-3-learning) and one channel to be used for you to get help from the instructional team and each other (example: #cohort-3-help).
-There are additional channels in the DSI Slack workspace for sharing broader announcements (example: #announcements), fostering community (example: #cohort-3-community), and sharing job readiness updates (example: #cohort-3-jobs).
+Each cohort will have a main cohort channel used for the delivery of instructional content (example: #cohort-X-learning) and one channel to be used for you to get help from the instructional team and each other (example: #cohort-X-help).
+There are additional channels in the DSI Slack workspace for sharing broader announcements (example: #announcements) and fostering community (example: #cohort-X-community).
+Some cohorts may have additional channels specific to their learning experience.

-You are expected to communicate respectfully, positively, and professionally with your peers, the instructional team and the DSI team.
-Any negative comments directed at fellow participants, or the instructional team, will be brought to the DSI team's attention immediately.
+You are expected to communicate respectfully, positively, and professionally with your peers, the instructional team, and the DSI team.
+Any negative comments directed at fellow participants or the instructional team will be brought to the DSI team's attention immediately.
 Feedback on content, delivery, or support should be directed to the Program Manager via email.

 ## Zoom

-All live learning sessions, office hours and work periods will be delivered remotely through Zoom.
-Please ensure your Zoom screen name is the one you registered with so Learning Support can accurately record attendance.
-The learning experience is enhanced when participants engage in live learning sessions with their cameras on.
-This demonstrates engagement and provides the instructional team with real-time feedback.
-The DSI team strongly suggests participants attend live learnings sessions with their cameras on as much as possible.
-Please keep microphones muted unless you need to speak.
-Please indicate your name before speaking as some Zoom configurations make it hard to determine who is speaking.
+All live learning sessions, office hours, and work periods will be delivered remotely through Zoom.
+Participants will be automatically muted upon entry unless instructed otherwise by the Technical Facilitator.
+Please ensure your Zoom screen name matches the one you registered with so Learning Support can accurately record attendance.
+The learning experience is enhanced when participants engage in live sessions with their cameras on, as this demonstrates engagement and provides the instructional team with real-time feedback.
+The DSI team strongly encourages participants to attend live learning sessions with their cameras on whenever possible.
+Please indicate your name before speaking, as some Zoom configurations may make it difficult to identify speakers.

 ## Session Recordings

-The instructional team will record the live learning sessions via Zoom and add the recording link to the Zoom Recordings document.
-Recordings will be available to you for the duration of the certificate experience.
+The instructional team will record the live learning sessions via Zoom and provide participants with access to the recordings for the duration of the certificate experience.
 Recordings are uploaded to YouTube as unlisted videos.

 If you prefer not to appear in the recordings, please keep your camera turned off during sessions.
 If you have any concerns about recording content during the live learning sessions, please contact the DSI team via email.

 ## Accessibility